Adrianjewell91/decoupler-website/README.md

 	D = { d ∈ B x B: b_1 R b_2 }.

-Note that `D ⊂ B x B` and `D ⊂ P(B)`, which is siginificant insofar as showing that D is a subset of all possible combinations of two Business procceses, and also a subset of the complete set of all possible subsets (ie. the power set of B).
+Note that `D ⊂ B x B` and `D ⊂ P(B)`, which is siginificant insofar as it shows that D is a subset of all possible combinations of two Business procceses, and also a subset of the complete set of all possible subsets (ie. the power set of B).

 `D` can be grouped into a set of Domains, denoted as a set called `M`, a collection of Domains.
 Given a maximum Domain `size`, the set `M` is constructed by transforming `D`.
 Note that there can be more than one valid set of Domains, (although we will not prove it here).
 This transformation is described by two functions `h` and `g`, and the set `M`: